tektoncd/pipeline/.github/pull_request_template.md

 - [ ] Follows the [commit message standard](https://github.com/tektoncd/community/blob/main/standards.md#commits)
 - [ ] Meets the [Tekton contributor standards](https://github.com/tektoncd/community/blob/main/standards.md) (including functionality, content, code)
 - [ ] Has a kind label.
 You can add one by adding a comment on this PR that contains `/kind <type>`.
 Valid types are bug, cleanup, design, documentation, feature, flake, misc, question, tep
-- [ ] Release notes block below has been updated with any user facing changes (API changes, bug fixes, changes requiring upgrade notices or deprecation warnings)
+- [ ] Release notes block below has been updated with any user facing changes (API changes, bug fixes, changes requiring upgrade notices or deprecation warnings).
+See some examples of [good release notes](https://github.com/tektoncd/community/blob/main/standards.md#good-release-notes).
 - [ ] Release notes contains the string "action required" if the change requires additional action from users switching to the new release

 # Release Notes